whoisdsmith/SmartFileOrganizer/docs/ALTERNATIVE_AI_MODELS.md

 OPENAI_API_KEY=your_openai_api_key  # if using 'openai'
 ```

-### 2. Using the Settings Interface
+### 2. Using the Settings Interface (Recommended)

 1. Open the application
 2. Go to the "Settings" tab
-3. Find the "AI Service Configuration" section
+3. Select the "AI Models" tab
-4. Select your preferred AI service
+4. In the "AI Service Selection" section, choose your preferred service (Google or OpenAI)
-5. Enter your API key
+5. Enter your API key in the appropriate field
-6. Click "Save Settings"
+6. Click "Save" to store your API key
+7. Select your preferred model from the dropdown list
+8. Click "Set" to use the selected model

 ### 3. Programmatically